openshift/dpu-operator/README.md

 # For two cluster deployment the DPU nodes are done using the second cluster's kubeconfig.
 task build-image-all
-task deploy # or `task deploy-1c` for single cluster deployment kubectl create -f examples/host.yaml
+task deploy # or `task deploy-1c` for single cluster deployment kubectl create -f examples/config.yaml
-# For two cluster deployment, the `examples/dpu.yaml` is created on the DPU cluster.
+# For two cluster deployment, the same config.yaml is applied to both clusters.
 # Wait for daemon/vsp pods to settle
 # Create pods and/or ServiceFunctionChain yaml
 kubectl create -f examples/my-pod.yaml